-- Allied leaders decided at the July 2016 NATO Summit in Warsaw to sustain RSMs presence beyond 2016 and, in November 2017, Allied and partner troop contributors confirmed that RSM will increase from around 13,000 to around 16,000 troops.
+- Allied leaders decided at the July 2016 NATO Summit in Warsaw to sustain the presence of RSM beyond 2016.

-- NATO and its partners are already committed to providing financial support to sustain the Afghan forces until the end of 2017 and are currently working to ensure support until the end of 2020.
+- NATO and its partners are already committed to providing financial support to sustain the Afghan forces until the end of 2020.

 More background information

 Launched on 1 January 2015, the Resolute Support Mission (RSM) focuses primarily on training, advice and assistance activities at the security-related ministries, in the country’s institutions and among the senior ranks of the army and police.
 The Resolute Support Mission works closely with different elements of the Afghan army, police and air force.

 The mission performs supporting functions in several areas.
 These include operational planning; budgetary development; force generation process; management and development of personnel; logistical sustainment; and civilian oversight to ensure the Afghan national defence and security forces and institutions act in accordance with the rule of law and good governance.

 As of July 2018, RSM has over 16,000 personnel from 39 NATO Allies and partner countries, operating in one hub (Kabul/Bagram) and four spokes (Mazar-e Sharif in the north, Herat in the west, Kandahar in the south, and Laghman in the east).

 The Afghan forces are making progress, performing with professionalism and bravery across the country, and continuing to deny the insurgents their strategic goals.
 They are developing their combat capabilities, notably their Special Operations Forces and the Air Force.